omicronrex/poolrooms/readme.txt

 - fix brock 3d block texture side orientations
 - fix the splash on restart
 - fix blocks on pistons on restart
+- think up a conclusion that isn't "hurr almond water"

 --------------------------------------------------------------------------------